LowkeyCoyote/site-perso/README.md

 ## Context

-Development of my personal website.
+Development of my personal website !
 The design is minimalist.
 The main technologies are react.js, node.js and AWS.

 You can see the result at the following [LINK](https://www.joska-gyuricza.fr/)